grahamgower/genomatnn/README.md

 YRI and CEU populations from the 1000 genomes project, plus the Altai and Vindija Neanderthals.

-Scrolling down the config file, we see the `[pop]` setion, which describes which individuals in the vcf file correspond to which population labels.
+Scrolling down the config file, we see the `[pop]` section, which describes which individuals in the vcf file correspond to which population labels.
 The possible population labels here are defined by the demographic model that will be simulated.